ExtremeFLOW/neko/doc/pages/user-guide/point-zones.md

 ### Combination

 It is possible to combine predefined shapes into a single point zone.
-This is achieved by the `combine_point_zone_t` type and constructs a point zone based on the geometrical parameters of each sub point zone.
-The mask will not contain any duplicate points in case the subset point zones overlap.
+This is achieved by the `combine_point_zone_t` type which can construct a point zone based on the geometrical parameters of each sub point zone or refer to already existing point zones.
+The mask of a combined point zone will not contain any duplicate points in case the subset point zones overlap.

+Specifying which point zones to combine is done through the `subsets` array.
+In that array, you can specify:
+- a reference to an already existing point zone, or
+- an internal point zone.

+@note
+The first method is useful for creating a new point zone out of a combination of already existing point zones.
+If you are referencing zones `p1` and `p2`, you will get a new point zone `p3`.
+All three of those will be accessible in the registry.
+The second method is useful if you want to create only one point zone using the geometric criteria of the internal ones.
+This means that if you create zone `p3` out of internal zones `p1` and `p2`, only `p3` will be created.
+This is useful if you do not explicitly need `p1` and `p2`, which will not be accessible in the registry.
+Use this method if you are using very large point zones and want to save memory.

+In the code snippet below, the combine point zone named `"combined_box_and_sphere"` uses a subset of two zones:
+- `"mysphere"` is a reference to the external point zone above, and
+- `"mybox"` is built internally.
+This means that `"mysphere"` will be accessible in the registry, whereas `"mybox"` will not.

 The combination will be performed according to a specified operator, which can take the values `"OR"`, `"AND"` or `"XOR"`.
-The default setting is `"OR"`.
 For example, if you try to combine two point zones `p1` and `p2`:
 - The operator `OR` will select all the points that are both in `p1` **or** `p2`,